-- The term 'Ordinarily' used here will have the same meaning as in Section 20 of the Representation of the People Act.
-1950. a) - b) The authorities competent to issue Caste Certificates are indicated below. - District Magistrate/Additional Magistrate/Collector/Deputy Commissioner/Additional Deputy Commissioner/Deputy Collector / Ist Class i) Stipendiary Magistrate/Sub-Divisional Magistrate/Taluka Magistrate/Executive Magistrate/Extra Assistant Commissioner (Not below The Rank of Ist Class Stipendiary Magistrate). - Chief Presidency Magistrate/Additional Chief Presidency Magistrate/Presidency Magistrate. ii) - Revenue Officer not below the rank of Tehsildar and iii) - Sub-Divisional Officer of the area where the candidate and/or his family resides.
+- a) The term "Ordinarily" used here will have the same meaning as in Section 20 of the Representation of the People Act.
+1950. - b) The authorities competent to issue Caste Certificates are indicated below. - i) District Magistrate/Additional Magistrate/Collector/Deputy Commissioner/Additional Deputy Commissioner/Deputy Collector / Ist Class Stipendiary Magistrate/Sub-Divisional Magistrate/Taluka Magistrate/Executive Magistrate/Extra Assistant Commissioner (Not below The Rank of Ist Class Stipendiary Magistrate). - ii) Chief Presidency Magistrate/Additional Chief Presidency Magistrate/Presidency Magistrate. - iii) Revenue Officer not below the rank of Tehsildar and - iv) Sub-Divisional Officer of the area where the candidate and/or his family resides.